L. Fletcher Prouty

 Leroy Fletcher Prouty (January 24, 1917 – June 5, 2001) served as Chief of Special Operations for the Joint Chiefs of Staff under President John F. Kennedy.
 A colonel in the United States Air Force, he retired from military service to become a bank executive.
 He subsequently became a critic of U.S. foreign policy, particularly the covert activities of the Central Intelligence Agency (CIA), which he believed was working on behalf of a secret world elite.

 Prouty's commentary on the Kennedy assassination circulated widely from the 1970s to 1990s, as a key source for conspiracy theories about it.
 He was the inspiration for the character "X" in Oliver Stone's film JFK.

 Early life

-Family

 Prouty was born in Springfield, Massachusetts on January 24, 1917, to Marie Ozias Desautels, age 32, and Leroy Fletcher Prouty, a municipal government employee, age 28.
 He was the first child in a growing family and would eventually become one of five, with two brothers and two sisters.

 His first brother Robert Vincent was born one year later on May 9, 1918, and they were joined by a sister Muriel two years after that on September 28, 1920.
 Another baby girl joined the family on March 24, 1921, and was named Corinne Marie; she later went by Corinne Toole.
 The youngest of the Prouty children, a boy named Norman Peter, was born 1926.
 Corinne was his only sibling to survive him.